 If you are going for an acoustic guitar, the different body types you will encounter are; Dreadnought, Jumbo, Parlor, Auditorium, Dreadnought Variants, Grand Auditorium and Classical.

-Dreadnought delivers very tight sound that accentuates the bass frequencies and offers stable midrange with cutting highs because of its broad square shoulders and large internal cavity.
+Dreadnought delivers the very tight sound that accentuates the bass frequencies and offers a stable midrange with cutting highs because of its broad square shoulders and large internal cavity.

 If you want a cutting, sharp and bold-balanced sound, go for Dreadnoughts.
 They are also ideal for Country or Bluegrass.

 Parlor body works well for solo artists.
-It is lightweight and has well balanced tonal spectrum.
+It is lightweight and has a well balanced tonal spectrum.

 The Jumbo guitars have a more rounded bottom and shoulder than any other body shape.
 They have more volume than any other and excellent for strumming too.

-The Grand Auditorium body shape is known for the premium quality of plugged-in tone it offers.
+The Grand Auditorium body shape is known for the premium quality of the plugged-in tone it offers.